Family gathered together for dinner during a meaningful trip

 Months 0–3: Learn the System

-• Use one card
+• Use one primary card

-• Hit your bonus
+• Hit your welcome bonus

 • Practice redeeming points

-• Track benefits and deadlines
+• Track deadlines and benefits

-Months 3–6: Add a Second Card (Only If It Fills a Gap)
+Months 3–6: Add a Second Card Carefully

 • A no-fee companion card